-Part VII-A, Statements Regarding Activities, Line 3, Changes Not Previously Reported to the IRS: If a foundation makes any amendments in its governing instruments, such as its articles of incorporation or its bylaws, that have not previously been reported to the IRS, a "conformed" copy of any changes must be attached to the 990-PF tax return in the year of the change.
-Sometimes this is often overlooked and is not disclosed or attached to the return.
+Part VII-A, Statements Regarding Activities, Line 3, Changes Not Previously Reported to the IRS: If a foundation makes any amendments to its governing instruments, such as its articles of incorporation or its bylaws, that have not previously been reported to the IRS, a "conformed" copy of any changes must be attached to the 990-PF tax return in the year of the change.
+This disclosure is often overlooked and is frequently not attached to the return.